Intuitive Analyses via Drift Theory: Formal Explanations of our Simplifications

-\begin{theorem} Suppose we want to collect at least one of each kind of~$n$ coupons.
-For each kind of coupon and each round, we get this kind of coupon with probability at least $p$.
+\begin{theorem}[Generalized Coupon Collector] Suppose we want to collect at least one of each kind of $n \in \Na_{\geq 1}$ coupons.
+For each kind of coupon and each round, we get this kind of coupon with probability at least $p \in (0, 1]$.
 Then, in expectation, we have to collect for at most $(1+ \ln n)/p$ iterations.
-Furthermore, overshooting this time by $k/p$ has a probability of $\mathrm{e}^{-(k+1)}$. \end{theorem} \begin{proof} Let $X_t$ be the number of coupons missing after $t$ iterations and $s$ an outcome of \randomProcess[\timePoint] before we collected all coupons.
+Furthermore, for all $k \in \Re_{> 0}$, overshooting this time by $k/p$ has a probability of at most $\mathrm{e}^{-(k+1)}$. \end{theorem} \begin{proof} Let $X_t$ be the number of coupons missing after $t$ iterations and $s$ an outcome of \randomProcess[\timePoint] before we collected all coupons.
 The expected progress is $\E{X_t - X_{t+1}}[X_t = s] \geq p s$, since the expected number of missing coupons that we get in the next iteration is $p s$.
-An application of the multiplicative drift theorem (Thm.~\ref{thm:multiDrift}) gives the desired result. \end{proof}
+An application of the multiplicative drift theorem (\Cref{thm:multiDrift}) gives the desired result. \end{proof}

 Note that this generalized version does not make any assumptions on how many coupons we get per iteration, or whether these indicator random variables are in any way correlated.